3G Quality (250k)

 - - - - - - - - - - - - - - -

-The below IP addresses are being used to serve this live event.
-These IP addresses should NOT be blocked (RTMP on ports 1935 and 80, RTMPT port 80).
+IP Address Serving This Live Event: 18.104.22.168.
+This IP address is being used to serve this live event.
+This IP address should NOT be blocked (RTMP on ports 1935 and 80, RTMPT port 80).